Center for Strategic and International Studies: Notable people

+Personnel

-The chairman of the Board of Trustees is Thomas J. Pritzker, chairman and CEO of The Pritzker Organization.
-He is also executive chairman of Hyatt Hotels Corporation and serves on the board of directors of Royal Caribbean Cruises Ltd. Former U.S. Deputy Secretary of Defense John J. Hamre has been the president and chief executive officer of CSIS since April 2000.
+The chairman of the board of trustees As of 2018, Thomas Pritzker, is also chairman and chief executive officer of The Pritzker Organization.
+He is also executive chairman of Hyatt Hotels Corporation and serves on the board of directors of Royal Caribbean Cruises Ltd. Former U.S. Deputy Secretary of Defense John J. Hamre served as the president and chief executive officer of CSIS from April 2000.

-The board of trustees includes many former senior government officials including Henry Kissinger, Zbigniew Brzezinski, William Cohen, George Argyros and Brent Scowcroft.
+The board of trustees has included former senior government officials, including Henry Kissinger, Zbigniew Brzezinski, William Cohen, George Argyros, and Brent Scowcroft.